VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 The section [Calculating Totals](#totals) below describes how the system performs this calculation.

-## Approaches to Implementing the Read-side
+## Approaches to implementing the read-side

 In the discussions of the read-side in the previous chapters, you saw how the team used a SQL-based store for the denormalized projections of